National chain, ASE-certified network

 Pep Boys Brake Rotor Replacement Cost: Service Plus Package Pricing

-Realistic per-axle and per-vehicle Pep Boys pricing, the 36-month or 36,000-mile warranty, the ASE-certified technician network, and how to compare against Midas and Firestone.
+Realistic per-axle and per-vehicle Pep Boys pricing, the lifetime brake pad guarantee and labor warranty terms, the ASE-certified technician network, and how to compare against Midas and Firestone.

 Pep Boys pricing by vehicle category